zxzixuanwang/telegraf/plugins/inputs/opcua/README.md

   ## Maximum time allowed to establish a connect to the endpoint.
   # connect_timeout = "10s"
   #
-  ## Maximum time allowed for a request over the established connection.
+  ## Maximum time allowed for a request over the estabilished connection.
   # request_timeout = "5s"
   #
   ## Security policy, one of "None", "Basic128Rsa15", "Basic256",